Deep Variational Network Toward Blind Image Restoration: Experimental Results

-Two commonly-used data sets, i.e., Set5~\cite{Bevilacqua2012} and Set14~\cite{Zeyde2010}, are adopted as testing data sets to quantitatively evaluate the performance of different methods.
-In order to conduct a thorough comparison on various degraded configurations, we consider 8 representive and diverse kernels to synthesize the LR images following Eq.~\eqref{eq:degrade-sisr}, including 4 isotropic Gaussian kernels with different kernel widths (i.e., 0.7, 1.2, 1.6, and 2.0), and 4 anisotropic Gaussian kernels from~\cite{zhang2018learning}.
-For noise level, we set it as 0, 2.55 and 7.65 following~\cite{zhang2020deep}.
-Like most of the related literatures, the PSNR and SSIM~\cite{Wang2004} metrics are both calculated on Y channel (i.e., luminance) of transformed YCbCr space.
+To be capable of quantitatively evaluating different methods, we first conducted some synthetic experiments on three commonly used datasets, including Set14~\cite{Zeyde2010}, CBSD68~\cite{arbelaez2010contour}, and DIV2K100 (the validation set of DIV2K~\cite{Agustsson_2017_CVPR_Workshops}).
+To make a thorough comparison on various degradation, we considered seven representative and diverse kernels as shown in Fig.~\ref{fig:kernels_SR}, including three isotropic Gaussian kernels with different kernel widths (i.e., 0.4$s$, 0.6$s$, and 0.8$s$) and four anisotropic Gaussian kernels, where $s$ is the scale factor.
+In addition, three noise levels (i.e., $0$, $2.55$, and $7.65$) are considered following~\cite{zhang2020deep}.
+As for the metrics, aside from the commonly used PSNR and SSIM~\cite{Wang2004}, we also adopted LPIPS~\cite{zhang2018unreasonable} to measure the perceptual similarity.
+Note that PSNR and SSIM are calculated on the Y channel of the YCbCr space, while LPIPS is calculated in the sRGB space.

-Comparing methods include four representive ones, including RCAN~\cite{Zhang2018}, ZSSR~\cite{Shocher2018}, IRCNN~\cite{zhang2017learning}, and SRMD~\cite{zhang2018learning}.
-Specifically, RCAN is the current SOTA method for bicubic degradation in terms of PSNR metric.
-ZSSR is a zero-shot learning method to handle different degradations using the internal recurrence of information inside a single image.
-IRCNN is a non-blind plug-and-play method which embeds a deep denoiser into the traditional HQS algorithm.
-SRMD attemps to learn a single model for multiple degradations by taking the kernel and noise level as input.
-Note that SRMD is assumed on the bicubic downsamper, and we re-estimate the blur kernel under our adopted direct downsamper by solving the following problem with a data-driven method as suggested by the authors,